seandavi/genetrack-central/docs/rest/installation.rst

 GeneTrack Installation
 ======================

-On **Windows** the installation is very straightforward.
+On **Windows** installation is very straightforward.
 All packages are available as binary installers, no compilation is necessary.
 Download then double click each package.
 Some of them need to be unpacked and copied to the ``library`` folder.